 Due to copyright restrictions, Harvard Business school case studies are unavailable through the library or its course reserve service.
 As per the Harvard Business School Baker Library's Inter-library loan policy, HBS cases: Baker Library is prohibited from copying cases.

 The Harvard Business Review does not include the Business School case studies, however it does publish one case study per issue.
 The Harvard Business Review is available online via Business Source Complete database.
 Select "Case Study" under Document Type in combination with company names or terms of interest for old cases.

 = = = Harvard Business Articles = = =

-As of August 2013, some changes are made to Harvard Business Review (HBR) article access via databases.
+Starting from August 2013, some changes are made to Harvard Business Review (HBR) article access via databases.
 Please see the attached list (down below) with 500 articles that HBR limits their access in EBSCO Business Source Complete database.
 These articles are "read only", meaning no download to print or save on a disk.
 Some viewers may find it inconvenience.
-An alternative for this is to request a copy through Inter-library Services.
+An alternative is to get the in-print version at the UTK Libraries.